-The Distressed Debt, Direct Lending, and Strategic Credit components of the Private Equity Program will have performance benchmarks appropriate for credit asset classes, and such performance benchmarks will be utilized when incorporating the allocation of these components of the Private Equity Program into the TCDRS Policy Index.

-C. Investment Guidelines

-(1) Private Equity Investments.
-Investment is authorized in vehicles that invest in a broad array of various non-publicly-traded securities, including but not limited to:

-- Buyout Investments include investments in acquisitions, growth equity, recovery investments, subordinated debt, and special situations (a class which represents a diversified strategy across many sub-classes).
+- (1) Private Equity Investments.
+Investment is authorized in vehicles that invest in a broad array of various non-publicly traded securities, including but not limited to: - Buyout Investments include investments in acquisitions, growth equity, recovery investments, subordinated debt, and special situations (a class which represents a diversified strategy across many sub-classes).
 Investments are made across the market capitalization spectrum and typically involve the purchase of a control position (primarily majority positions, with some minority positions) in an established company and may include the use of leverage.
 Investments are typically made in years one through six and returns typically occur in years three through ten.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Venture Capital Investments include investments in companies in a range of stages of development from start-up/seed-stage, early stage, and later/expansion stage.
+Investments may be made in companies that are either U.S. or non-U.S. domiciled.

+- Venture Capital Investments include investments in companies in a range of stages of development from start-up/seed-stage, early stage, and later/expansion stage.
 Investments are typically made in years one through six and returns typically occur in years four through ten.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Distressed Debt Investments include investments in the debt instruments of companies which may be publicly traded or privately held that are financially distressed and are either in bankruptcy or likely candidates for bankruptcy.
-Typical holdings are senior and subordinated debt instruments and bank loans.
-Equity exposure is acceptable as debt positions are often converted to equity during the bankruptcy reorganization process.
-Investments are typically made in years one through five and returns typically occur in years three through ten.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Direct Lending Investments include investments primarily in privately originated debt and preferred equity instruments to companies (including through business development companies) and privately originated senior and mezzanine debt for real estate investors that provide return opportunities resulting from dislocations in the capital markets.
-Direct lending investments may also include other types of yield oriented non-correlated funds including, but not limited to, royalty streams and aviation leases.
-Investments may be made that are either U.S. or non-U.S. domiciled. - Strategic Credit Investments include investments primarily in debt instruments that provide return opportunities resulting from dislocations in the capital markets or from credit risk.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Real Asset Investments include investments in assets that have a return linked to inflation, such as energy related investments and other commodity based investments.
+Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Real Asset Investments include investments in assets that have a return linked to inflation, such as energy related investments and other commodity-based investments.
 Real estate and timber investments are excluded from this category.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled.

-• Co-Investments include direct investments in companies made alongside the System's existing general partners and may include both control positions or non-control positions where there are significant governance rights and control provisions.
+Investments may be made in companies that are either U.S. or non-U.S. domiciled. - Co-Investments include direct investments in companies made alongside the System's existing general partners and may include both control positions or non-control positions where there are significant governance rights and control provisions.
 They may include buyout, growth equity and real asset investments and may be in companies that are U.S. or non-U.S. domiciled.
-Co-investments are subject to the specific guidelines set forth in Section 11C(10) below.

-(2) Private Equity Investment Targets.
+Co-investments are subject to the specific guidelines set forth in Section 11C(10) below. - (2) Private Equity Investment Targets.
 For the Private Equity Program, the targeted and range of investment exposures, measured at fair value, to the various private equity investment classes are shown in the following table:

 Style Target Minimum Maximum

 Buyout 50% 30% 70%

-Venture Capital 20% 10% 35%
+Venture Capital 25% 10% 40%

-Non-U.S. 20% 5% 30%
+Non-U.S. 20% 5% 35%

-Real Assets 10% 0% 25%
+Real Assets 5% 0% 25%

 Co-investments 0% 0% 10%

 Total 100%